dchenk/messagepack-vs-protobuf/README.md

 For just these types of integers, PB turns out to encode many but not all integer values more compactly, that is, values in the ranges: 256-16,383; 65,536-268,435,455; and 4,294,967,296-72,057,594,037,927,935.

 Actual messages are not, of course, just variable-length integers: in MessagePack you need a "map key", and in PB you need the field number.
-Given an PB encoded message, you can't construct a meaningful JSON representation because all object keys would just be the field numbers (as strings); yet MessagePack can inter-operate with JSON using string-type keys to elements in a map/"object".
+Given a PB encoded message, you can't simply construct a meaningful JSON representation because all object keys would just be the field numbers (as strings); yet MessagePack can inter-operate with JSON using string-type keys to elements in a map/"object".

 #### Fixed-length Encoded Numbers
 In both the MessagePack and Protocol Buffers formats, you can have 32-bit numbers (e.g., float32) that always take up 5 bytes with the leading byte indicating the type, and 64-bit numbers (e.g., float64), which take a total of 9 bytes.